 A well-serviced mountain bike with suspension, good gears and chunky tyres will be needed.
 If you have rear suspension, you will certainly be a lot more comfortable, but it is not necessary to traverse this route.
 A hard tail mountain bike without rear suspension will make your ride a little less comfortable and may put some strain on your hands and arms as we are often riding on rough tracks and dirt roads but it is still suitable for traversing the track.
 We suggest wearing well-padded bike gloves if you do not have rear suspension.

-Because we are cycling in the tropics and days are long, it is a requirement that each rider needs to carry at least two litres of water.
+Because we are cycling in the tropics and some days are long, it is a requirement that each rider needs to carry at least two litres of water.
 A CamelBak or equivalent is recommended.

-es, transfers are included in the tour fee.
+Yes, transfers are included in the tour fee.

 This is a camping holiday and you will need to bring your own tent.
 There are luggage limits, so it is important that your tent is small and compact.
 To make the most of the ride, it is important to ensure that your camping equipment is in good working order and appropriate for the ride.
 Remember that you are likely to experience a variety of weather and wind conditions, so you need to be appropriately prepared….
 Otherwise you might be an unhappy camper.
-For those who want a little bit of camping luxury, there may be the option to buy a pamper pack that includes your tent being set-up and taken down each day.
-This option will depend on the availability of volunteers and more information on this option will be provided closer to the tour start date.

 All luggage, camping equipment and anything that cannot be taken on a bike, must be packed each morning and stowed in a ‘luggage trailer’.
 The luggage trailer will be to be driven to the next location where it will be ready for riders to collect on arrival.
 Luggage will not be available throughout the day.
 For each day’s riding, riders are asked to pack what they need and are capable of carrying in a small backpack (water, small snacks, sun cream, etc.).
 Lunch, fruit and water refills will be made available at designated locations for the whole group during each day.